 The Guildford Tourist Centre will also be able to help you with any accessible questions you may have.

 Not only will the Radar Key give you unlimited, independent access to wheelchair-accessible restrooms throughout Guildford, but you can use it at over 9,000 restroom locations in the United Kingdom.
-We’re impressed!

-For being such an old town (it had settlers before AD 980), Guildford is pretty well adapted for wheelchair users.
+For being such an old town (it had settlers before AD 980), Guildford is quite well adapted for wheelchair users.
 Below are some of the highlights of things to do as a wheelchair user in Guildford.

-1. Stroll along High Street
+1. Stroll Along High Street

 If you only do one activity in Guildford, it should be exploring High Street.

 To be fair, there are two main streets in Guildford—North Street and High Street.
 However, North Street is shorter, with fewer charming shops and cafes, and ultimately wraps around to High Street.

 It’s common for there to be musicians on the sidewalk, and markets can be found on the weekends.
-When there are markets, the stalls are located directly on the street, most facing towards the cobblestone.
+When there are markets, the stalls are located directly on the street, most facing toward the cobblestone.